Ragui/Chat-app/README.md

 # Chat-app
-This is a chat application implmented in C.
+This is a chat application implemented in C.